Neil Back: Playing career

-He made his full England debut against Scotland in 1994.
-He began his senior playing career in 1988 for Nottingham.
+He made his full England debut against Scotland in 1994 (in 2026, debut retrospectively awarded against Italy in 1990 where he scored a try, plus awarded a further two caps for tests he played v Canada in 1993) He began his senior playing career in 1988 for Nottingham.

 In 1990 he joined Leicester Tigers and remained there for the next 18 years as a player and coach, gaining 339 caps and scoring a club record (for a forward) 125 tries.

-Despite impressive performances between 1990 and 1995, he was not selected for England regularly, picking up only 7 caps during this period, on the basis that he was considered too small by some selectors, at only and 93 kg.
+Despite impressive performances between 1990 and 1995, he was not selected for England regularly, (although in 2026, he was retrospectively awarded cap for test against Italy in 1990 plus two for tests against Canada in 1993) picking up only 7 caps (now 10 caps) during this period, on the basis that he was considered too small by some selectors, at only and 93 kg.

 His most controversial moment came in Leicester's 1996 Pilkington Cup final defeat against Bath.
 As the final whistle was blown, Back pushed referee Steve Lander to the ground.
 Back maintained that he had mistaken Lander for Bath back-row (and future England head coach) Andy Robinson.
 Back was given a six-month ban from the game, but from a dark moment blazed back even fitter, fresher and more focused than he had ever been following a 20-week, 6 days a week, twice a day torturous training schedule.

 This led to a call-up to the 1997 British Lions tour to South Africa, where he played in the final two test matches, the second where the series was won.
 He subsequently became an important part of Clive Woodward's England team, forming the famous back-row unit with Richard Hill and Lawrence Dallaglio.
 He was also one of five Tigers players selected for his second Lions tour in 2001, winning another two Test caps, and then went on to become the oldest Test Lion in history on his third and final tour to New Zealand in 2005, earning his fifth test cap in the first Test.